digital-blueprint/webapppassword/README.md

 You can start a php server with `cd docs/example && php -S localhost:8082` to see an example page on <http://localhost:8082/>.

-If you have started the docker container you can login to your Nextcloud container with `admin`/`admin` and receive a temporary app password for your user.
+If you have started the docker container you can log in to your Nextcloud container with `admin`/`admin` and receive a temporary app password for your user.

 There also is our [Nextcloud file picker](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/file-handling#filesource)